harmanswalia/HarmanWalia/README.md

 * The usage of YAML playbooks help with the configuration of the complex and multi-tier IT environment.
 * Ansible was able to provision various packages and dependencies on multiple Virtual Machines with the help of a YAML playbook saving significant amount of time and
   resources.
-* In our project e were able to configure DVWA(Dmn Vulnerable Web Application) and ELK stack on different VMs  with the help of these playbooks.
+* In our project We were able to configure DVWA(Dmn Vulnerable Web Application) and ELK stack on different VMs  with the help of these playbooks.

 The ELK installation playbook [Install-ELK](Ansible/install-elk.yml) is created as follows: